aspiegoddess

 I’ve been officially diagnosed with Autism now (and ADHD as well!).

 I no longer use the term “Aspergers” or “Aspie” due to its problematic heritage.
+I also understand now that the use of the term “high functioning” is problematic.

 I have a long resource post about Autism & ADHD here that you might find helpful as well!